-The accompanying supplemental consolidating information includes the consolidating balance sheet and the consolidating statement of operations and changes in unrestricted net assets of D-HH and subsidiaries.
-All intercompany accounts and transactions between D-HH and subsidiaries have been eliminated.
+The accompanying supplemental consolidating information includes the consolidating balance sheet and the consolidating statement of operations and changes in net assets without donor restrictions of D-HH and its subsidiaries.
+All intercompany accounts and transactions between D-HH and its subsidiaries have been eliminated.
 The consolidating information presented is prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America consistent with the consolidated financial statements.
 The consolidating information is presented for purposes of additional analysis of the consolidated financial statements and is not required as part of the basic financial statements.